With a mix of Saban and swag, Collins takes over at Temple

 He changed the way the Owls practice to mimic how Alabama has done it under Saban.

-“A lot of places you go to there’s 22 kids practicing, 88, however many other kids watching the practice,” he said.
+“A lot of places you go to there’s 22 kids practicing, 88, however many other kids watching the practice,” Collins said.
 “That doesn’t happen at one of our practices.
 Everyone’s engaged.
 Everyone is developing, going through the practice.
 Rotation.
 Movement.
 Going from one drill to another drill.
 Everybody’s moving all the time.
 Reduce the practice time, but exponentially get more reps.”

 He also brought a DJ to practice to play music, mixing Saban and swag.